No deposit car insurance

 - Limiting your annual mileage.

-- Consider telematics insurance.
+- Consider telematics insurance, also know as black box insurance.

 - Building up a good no claims discount.